AhmedMekheimer/Parallel-Programming-Project/README.md

-# Parallel-Programming-Project
+# Parallel Histogram Equalization of Gray Scale Images
-Parallel Histogram Equalization of Gray Scale Images is done in:
+It is done in:
 -Sequential
 -Parallel Programming using: OpenMP & MPI